To get your salesperson license in Hawaii:

 Our courses are phone / tablet compatible.

-If you do not see the presentation, please check that pop-ups are enabled on your device.
+If you do not see the presentation, check that pop-ups are enabled on your device.
 For example, if you using Safari, you can go to the gray Settings icon, then scroll to Safari, and then scroll down to Block Pop-ups to be sure that the setting is gray / inactive.
 If your setting is green, it means pop-ups are blocked and the presentation cannot launch in a new window.

 How do I print my certificate?